AryanKukreja/PlagiarismDetector/README.md

 ### Notes
 If you are using an IDE to run the program, then the directories specified under `Test.java` may have to be edited, since directories often read directories differently.
 * For IntelliJ, add `src/` in front of every directory specified in `Test.java`

+Most IDEs will guide you through the setup of the project; IntelliJ will automatically create a .idea workspace.
+You only have to follow through the Project cretion in your respective IDE.